 stifled the rising panic.

-a covering (usually of cloth) that serves as a roof to shelter an area from the weather
+a covering that shelters an area from the weather

 There, under a